PowerBiDevCamp/TOM_CreateFabricDataset/CodeWalkthrough.md

   return database;
 }
 ```
-Once you have created a new **Database** object for a Power BI dataset, you can then access the data model using the Model property.
+Once you have created a new **Database** object for a Power BI dataset, you can then access thedataset (i.e data model) using the **Model** property.
 The first step in enabling the creation of DirectLake-mode tables is adding a **NamedExpression** object used to connect to the SQL endpoint of the Fabric lakehouse.
 Examine the following code which creates a new a **NamedExpression** object with a name of **DatabaseQuery**.

 ``` csharp
 Database database = DatasetManager.CreateDatabase(DatabaseName);